• Skip to Content

 Video: Time lapse of the FAMES Lab Construction.

 Our team develops a novel hybrid manufacturing technique to attain this vision.
 We begin with the three-dimensional printing of fiber preforms – the scaled-up replicas of the desired fiber devices.
 In a preform, the materials, such as metals, insulators, semiconductors, piezoelectrics, and non-linear optical media, are architecturally arranged to meet the desired functionality.
 Next, we thermally draw fibers from these preforms.
 Finally, we axially structure the fiber cores by means of controlled capillary instability into discrete integrated devices densely packed into the hosting fiber.
+Our online visitors are invited to read more on our publications webpage.

 Our fibers warped into fabric will provide a basis for a new type of apparel that would monitor and regulate the comfort and health of its consumer.
 Moreover, our fibers will provide technological and scientific advances in multiple areas, such as green energy, environmental monitoring, biosynthetic electronics, tissue engineering, additive manufacturing, and fluid dynamics research.

-To students, we provide a variety of training in modern technological tools combining additive manufacturing, material sciences, optics, nano-engineering, and bio-engineering, including courses in ENGR-E 537: Rapid Prototyping for Engineers and ENGR-E 505: Intro to Nano-Engineering.
+To students, we provide a variety of training in modern technological tools combining additive manufacturing, material sciences, optics, nanoengineering, and bio-engineering, including courses in ENGR-E 537: Rapid Prototyping for Engineers and ENGR-E 505: Intro to Nano-Engineering.

 If you have any questions, do not hesitate to contact us.